It's great that you're here!

 Here you can calculate the chance of a successful pregnancy.
 Even though this does not take your individual situation into account, it can still serve as a guide.

-For this reason, we recommend that you carry out a comprehensive assessment of the risk factors after 3 pregnancy losses at the latest.
+For this reason, we recommend that you carry out a comprehensive assessment of the risk factors after 3 miscarriages at the latest.

 We're here to guide you on this journey and offer the best possible support.